tableau-mkt/components-boilerplate/README.md

 * **JSON data** - Defines the schema for the data fields that fill the content of the component and provides example data to populate the handlebars template.
 * **Javascript file** - Defines any interactions required by the component.
+* **Other static assets** - Any other assets such as images or SVGs to be used in the generated icon font.

 ### Example Component Structure: